ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/notes/create.rst

 Create Notes
 -------------

-The basic format for creating a Note is:
+The following example illustrates the basic format for creating a Note:

 .. code::